-- 6.3 The following factors will be taken into consideration when determining whether a suspected offence should be treated as minor or major; - The extent of the academic offence.
-For example, a piece of work which has 31% or more of unreferenced material within it will be regarded as a major academic offence, whereas limited failure to acknowledge sources or citation within a piece of work may be regarded as a minor academic offence.
+- 6.3 The following factors will be taken into consideration when determining whether a suspected offence should be treated as an academic offence or a severe academic offence: - The extent of the academic offence.
+For example, a piece of work which has substantial amounts of unreferenced material within it will normally be regarded as a severe academic offence, whereas limited failure to acknowledge sources or citation within a piece of work may be regarded as an academic offence.
 The relative contribution of the assessment to the overall student profile is not a relevant issue.
 For example, cheating will not be condoned simply because the weighting of the assessment is not significant in terms of the overall credits available. - The extent of premeditated intention to deceive or otherwise gain advantage through deception or fraudulent means.
-For example, the evidence may suggest that the student has been sophisticated in their use of unattributed material, attempting to change minor aspects of plagiarised text to give the impression that it is their own work.
+For example, the evidence may suggest that the student has not produced the work themselves), been sophisticated in their use of unattributed material, and-or attempting to change minor aspects of plagiarised text to give the impression that it is their own work or in an attempt to deceive anti-plagiarism software.